Life Insurance in Spain for Expats: The Cross-Border Guide

 Using life insurance as Spanish mortgage collateral

-If you're taking a Spanish mortgage, the bank will usually want life cover assigned to it as security for the loan.
-A Spanish life policy can be set up with the lender as beneficiary for the outstanding balance — banks accept this readily, whereas assigning a UK policy can be awkward.
-Mortgage protection is a common reason expats take out Spanish life cover.
+If you are taking a Spanish mortgage, the bank will almost always want life cover assigned to it as security for the loan, with the lender named as beneficiary for the outstanding balance.
+A Spanish life policy is set up for exactly this and banks accept it readily; assigning a UK policy is awkward and often refused.

-New Spanish life policies are typically available up to age 69.
-Whether you need a medical depends on your age and the sum insured — many cases are accepted on a health questionnaire alone, with a medical only for larger sums.
-You can name beneficiaries freely, including family in the UK.
+New Spanish life policies are typically available up to age 69 at entry, with cover continuing to age 75 or 80.
+Whether you need a medical depends on age and sum insured — a great many cases are accepted on a health questionnaire alone, with a nurse's screening or full medical only for larger sums or older applicants.
+Honesty on the questionnaire matters: a non-disclosed condition is the one thing that genuinely lets an insurer reduce a claim.
+You can name beneficiaries freely, including family in the UK, and change them at any time.

 Protect your family, in English